4ian/GDevelop/newIDE/docs/Properties-schema-and-PropertiesEditor-explanations.md

 * `"resource"` to get a resource selector.
 The resource will be stored as a string, but the editor will show a selector allowing to choose a resource, that will be added to the project.
   * In this case, you also need to call `addExtraInfo` (`AddExtraInfo` in C++) with the type of the resource: `"image"`, `"audio"`, `"font"` or `"json"`.

-## Where can I find the source code for those?
+## Where can I find their source code?

 * [PropertyDescriptor](https://github.com/4ian/GDevelop/blob/master/Core/GDCore/Project/PropertyDescriptor.h)
 * A PropertyDescriptor is mapped to [a schema](https://github.com/4ian/GDevelop/blob/bc80d1c98f22bb8aae559b1fbcb25452d9a6b9d8/newIDE/app/src/PropertiesEditor/PropertiesMapToSchema.js#L109-L124) that is then displayed by [PropertiesEditor](https://github.com/4ian/GDevelop/blob/bc80d1c98f22bb8aae559b1fbcb25452d9a6b9d8/newIDE/app/src/PropertiesEditor/index.js#L314).
-* A "schema" describe what a PropertiesEditor will display on screen.
+* A "schema" describes what a PropertiesEditor will display on screen.
 It's somewhat similar to PropertyDescriptor.
 The two concepts should be merged at some point.